Home / Comparisons / Rocket Languages vs Babbel

 Another major highlight for Rocket is their speech recognition software.
 Between Rocket and Babbel, I much prefer Rocket’s speech tech.

-Babbel’s software is good, but it’s just fairly basic.
-It will tell you when you really butcher a phrase and make you repeat it, but for the most part, it’s not super sensitive.
-It mostly just says things like “you made that sound easy” or “you’re a pronunciation pro”.
+Babbel’s software is good, but it’s fairly basic.
+Their conversation tool, Babbel Speak, guides you through scripted dialogues, which can be helpful if you’re nervous about getting started with speaking and want a little hand-holding while you jump in.
+But they don’t offer much if you’re looking for more freestyle conversation practice, and the voice recognition tech is just okay.
+It will tell you when you butcher a phrase and make you repeat it, but for the most part, it’s not super sensitive.
+It mostly says things like, “You made that sound easy” or, “You’re a pronunciation pro.”

-It’s just not the most helpful feedback in the world.
+It’s simply not the most helpful feedback in the world.
 In contrast, Rocket’s software is more sensitive, more accurate, and gives better feedback.

-This is largely because Rocket uses Google’s web speech API for their underlying software, which is really strong.
+This is largely because Rocket uses Google’s web speech API for their underlying software, which is strong.
 It gives you a grade from 1 to 100 and will have you repeat phrases when you can’t hit a certain grade.
-Thus, if pronunciation feedback is important to you, definitely consider Rocket Languages.
+If improving your pronunciation is important to you, definitely consider Rocket Languages.

 Comprehensive Curriculum